 As a teacher, Fishbein has instructed ear-training and music theory at the Cathedral School for Boys in San Francisco (2009 – 2010) and the University Maryland School of Music (2006 – 2007), where he won a Distinguished Teaching Award.
 He taught Musicianship and Theory at the San Francisco Conservatory of Music as a Graduate Assistant.
-Currently, Fishbein is a Teaching Fellow at UCLA’s Herb Alpert School of Music (2010 – 2014), where he has taught Musicianship, Music Theory, Music History, and Early Music for the departments of Music, Ethnomusicology, and Musicology.
+Most recently, Fishbein served as a Teaching Fellow at UCLA’s Herb Alpert School of Music (2010 – 2013), where he has taught Musicianship, Music Theory, Music History, and Early Music for the departments of Music, Ethnomusicology, and Musicology.

 Presently ABD for the Ph.D. in Music Composition at UCLA (2010 – ), Fishbein completed his Master’s degree in Music Composition at the San Francisco Conservatory of Music (2007 – 2009), with additional graduate studies at the University of Maryland (2006 – 2007).
 While completing his Master of Music, Fishbein won first prize in the San Francisco Conservatory Artsong Competition (2009).
 He earned a Bachelor of Science in Psychology and Bachelor of Fine Arts in Music (Composition) from Carnegie Mellon University (2002 – 2006), where he won the Harry G. Archer Prize in orchestral composition.
 Fishbein has participated in summer programs offered by the Lehigh University/ACDA Choral Composers Forum (2010) and the European American Musical Alliance (2008).
 A native of Baltimore, Maryland, Fishbein began his musical career studying piano performance and music theory at The Peabody Preparatory (1998 – 2002), where he won three awards of achievement in theory.

-Fishbein’s composition teachers include Roger Bourland, Paul Chihara, David Conte, Nancy Galbraith, Ian Krouse, David Lefkowitz, and Lawrence Moss.
+Fishbein’s composition teachers include Roger Bourland, Paul Chihara, David Conte, Richard Danielpour, Nancy Galbraith, Ian Krouse, David Lefkowitz, and Lawrence Moss.
 He has studied in masterclasses, workshops, summer programs, and privately with John Adams, Robert Beaser, Libby Larsen, Philip Lasser, Stephen Paulus, Steven Sametz, Conrad Susa, and Chen Yi.
-Fishbein’s choral compositions are published by ECS Publishing and Transcontinental Music Publications.
+Fishbein’s choral compositions are published by E.C.
+Schirmer Music Company and Transcontinental Music Publications.
 Other, unpublished scores are available directly from the composer.